GetStream/stream-chat-react-native/COOKBOOK.md

 # Stream Chat React Native - 3.x

-What follows is the most important aspects of Stream Chat React Native.
+What follows are the most important aspects of Stream Chat React Native.
 It should cover enough to integrate the out of the box Stream Chat in an application and give the basic knowledge of the library so that you may utilize, modify, and extend the functionality as you see fit.

 ## Appendix